KamranSar/ATS-Mono/docs/src/routing/README.md

 - **Type:** `beforeResolve Guard`
 - **Location:** `@/router/guards/hasAllRoles.js`
 - **Usage:**\
-  Add this to the `beforeResolve` hook in a `route` object, and define an Array of role names called `roles`.
+  Add this to the `beforeResolve` hook in a `route` object, and define an Array of role names called `hasAllRoles`.

 ```js
 import hasAllRoles from '@/router/guards/hasAllRoles.js';